NelsonPython/Driving_Experiment/PublicRadio/AstroPiQuakeTable.md

 <h1>Creating the AstroPiQuake table</h1>

-Enviro data can be saved in a database table.
+AstroPiQuake data can be saved in a database table.
 This simple example shows how to load all the data.
 In the real-world, data will be curated.
 Use a database named, ai_lab_data.
 If you have not created this database, then create it.

 ```
 CREATE DATABASE ai_lab_data;